cyberark/conjur/docs/reference/policy.md

 Conjur policies are loaded through the CLI using the command `conjur policy load`.
 This command requires two arguments:

 * `policy-id` An identifier for the policy.
-The first time you load a policy, use the policy id "bootstrap".
+The first time you load a policy, use the policy id "root".
 This is a special policy name that is used to define root-level data.
-The "bootstrap" policy may define sub-policies, initially empty, which you can later populate with their own data.
-Aside from the "bootstrap" policy, policy ids are not valid until the corresponding policy has been created.
+The "root" policy may define sub-policies, initially empty, which you can later populate with their own data.
+Aside from the "root" policy, policy ids are not valid until the corresponding policy has been created.
 * `policy-file` Policy file containing statements in YAML format.
 Use a single dash `-` to read the policy from STDIN.

 Here's how to load the policy "conjur.yml":

 {% highlight shell %}
-$ conjur policy load bootstrap conjur.yml
+$ conjur policy load root conjur.yml
 Policy loaded
 TODO: Show additional command output
 {% endhighlight %}